datawire/ambassador-docs/docs/emissary/2.0/howtos/configure-communications.md

       action: Reject
 ```

-(`AmbassadorMapping`s are not shown.)
+(`Mapping`s are not shown.)

-- Our `AmbassadorListener`s will accept HTTPS and HTTP on port 9999, and the protocol used will dictate whether
+- Our `Listener`s will accept HTTPS and HTTP on port 9999, and the protocol used will dictate whether
   the requests are secure (HTTPS) or insecure (HTTP).
 - `foo-host` defaults to ACME with Let's Encrypt, since `acmeProvider.authority` is not provided.
 - `foo-host` defaults to redirecting insecure requests, since the default for `requestPolicy.insecure.action` is `Redirect`.